grpc/proposal/A65-xds-mtls-creds-in-bootstrap.md

 ### Temporary environment variable protection

-This feature is not enabled via I/O, so no env var protection is needed.
+This feature is not enabled via remote I/O, and we don't have a good way to interop test it, so we will not use env var protection for this feature.
+Unit tests in individual languages should be sufficient to verify the functionality.

 ## Rationale